-Countless people venture to Los Angeles each year to begin new lives in sobriety.
-Los Angeles is a beautiful city to recover in, with its towering and hike-friendly mountains, its surf-friendly beaches, and its cultural riches.
-More importantly, however, Los Angeles is home to a vibrant recovery community, which can be found in its many structured sober living homes and 12-step meetings.
-If you visit a coffee shop in LA, there’s no guarantee you’ll encounter a celebrity, but there’s a 99% chance that at least one person there is in recovery.
+Countless people venture to California each year to begin new lives in sobriety.
+Southern California is a beautiful area to recover in, with its towering and hike-friendly mountains, its surf-friendly beaches, and its cultural riches.
+More importantly, however, the area has become home to a vibrant recovery community, which can be found in its many structured sober living homes and 12-step meetings.
+If you visit a coffee shop in Southern California, there’s no guarantee you’ll encounter a celebrity, but there’s a 99% chance that at least one person there is in recovery.

 Recovery is Possible at Design for Recovery

-Centrally located in West Los Angeles, Design for Recovery is the city’s foremost structured sober living house for men.
+Design for Recovery is the Southern California’s foremost structured sober living house for men.
 The property offers a safe, supportive, and trigger-free environment for young men who are looking for a fresh start.
 Our emphasis on the 12-steps and on strong principles to live by inform our approach to addiction recovery.
 Young men in our home strive daily to develop healthier behaviors, address underlying issues, and work toward new goals that may have seemed unachievable only a short time prior.